jeremy-w/swift-3-dive-20161010/swift-dive-notes.md

       implementation details that surface in types.
 As arguments, you still want the protocol itself.
 It also demos the forwarding-closure approach.

+- Debugging/implementation/perf:
+    - What the heck is an archetype?
+Shows up all over in the compiler source, mentioned in then typechecker doc, defined NOWHERE!

 ### Constrained extensions on protocols